 WHAT ARE SAND FLEAS?

-Sand flea which is also called sand hopper, beach hopper or beach flea belongs to the family Talitridae order Amphipoda which are known for their hopping attributes, the sand flea is more of an arthropod but it looks like an insect.
+Sand fleas which are also called sand hopper, beach hopper or beach flea belongs to the family Talitridae order Amphipoda which are known for their hopping attributes, the sand flea is more of an arthropod but it looks like an insect.
 Arthropods are the successful and most abundant animals on the planet and can be seen to thrive and survive successfully in any environment.

-Sand fleas can hop like dog or cat fleas but they also dig and creep through the sand.
+They can also hop like dog or cat fleas but they also dig and creep through the sand.
 They are very active at sunrise and sunset so if you are visiting the beach during these times, it may be worthwhile to use an insect repellant.
 Nevertheless they can be dominant during the day time or in the hot sun.
 If you find yourself in a highly infested area of sand flea bites, a swift wipe over the surface of the sand will reveal the parasites but they tend to hide themselves under the sand quickly.